Shreyas-Bha/EmailerBot/README.md

 Instructions:

 <b>Put all neccessary information in input_info.txt before running</b>
+Details on the information needed: your_email is the email that the bot will send emails to bot_email is the email of the bot account bot_password is the email of the pot account zip_code is your 5 digit zip code send_time is the time you want emails to be sent

 Bot commands:
 Sending the bot an email will send you back the same email the next time it sends an email.